InsightsByWinnifred/Data-Analytics-Portfolio/Retail-Sales-Performance-Analysis/README.md

 ![retail_store_sales_dashboard2](retail_store_sales_dashboard2.png)

 ## Dataset
-The cleaned dataset and dashboard preview are included in the repository.
+The cleaned dataset is included in this repository.